National technical means of verification: Electro-optical and radar sensors in verification

-Space-based Nuclear Energy Detection
+Space-based nuclear energy detection

 In 1959, the US started to experiment with space-based nuclear sensors, beginning with the VELA HOTEL satellites.
 These were originally intended to detect nuclear explosions in space, using X-ray, neutron and gamma-ray detectors.
 Advanced VELA satellites added devices called bhangmeters, which could detect nuclear tests on earth by detecting a characteristic signature of nuclear bursts: a double light flash, with the flashes milliseconds apart.
-These satellites also could detect electromagnetic pulse (EMP) signatures from events on Earth.
+These satellites also could detect electromagnetic pulse signatures from events on Earth.

 Several more advanced satellites replaced the early VELAs, and the function exists today as the Integrated Operational Nuclear Detection System (IONDS), as an additional function on the NAVSTAR satellites used for GPS navigation information.

-Space-based Staring Infrared Sensors
+Space-based staring infrared sensors

 The US, in 1970, launched the first of a series of space-based staring array sensors that detected and located infrared heat signatures.
 Such signatures, which are associated with measurement of energy and location, are not pictures in the IMINT sense.
-Currently called the Satellite Early Warning System (SEWS), the program is the descendant of several generations of Defense Support Program (DSP) spacecraft.
+Currently called the Satellite Early Warning System (SEWS), the program is the descendant of several generations of Defense Support Program spacecraft.

 Originally intended to detect the intense heat of an ICBM launch, this system proved useful at a theater level in 1990–1991.
 It detected the launch of Iraqi Scud missiles in time to give early warning to potential targets.

 When an arms control agreement, such as the MCTR, limits missile technology transfer, this system can detect missile launches that may have been a result of inappropriate transfer, or independent development by a nation that has not imported rocket motors.

 Geophysical intelligence

-US Army Field Manual 2-0 defines geophysical intelligence as a branch of MASINT. "it involves phenomena transmitted through the earth (ground, water, atmosphere) and manmade structures including emitted or reflected sounds, pressure waves, vibrations, and magnetic field or ionosphere disturbances."
+US Army Field Manual 2-0 defines geophysical intelligence as a branch of MASINT.
+"It involves phenomena transmitted through the earth (ground, water, atmosphere) and manmade structures including emitted or reflected sounds, pressure waves, vibrations, and magnetic field or ionosphere disturbances."